Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Introduction

 \section{Introduction}

 The fundamental algorithmic problem of subgraph counting in a large input graph has a long and rich history~\cite{Lo67, DiSeTh02, FlGr04, DaJo04, Lo12, AhNeRo+15, CuDeMa17, PiSeVi17, SeTi19}.
 There are applications in logic, properties of graph products, partition functions in statistical physics, database theory, machine learning, and network science~\cite{ChMe77,BrWi99,DrRi10,BoChLo+06,PiSeVi17,DeRoWe19,PaSe20}.
 We are given a \emph{pattern} graph $H = (V(H), E(H))$, and an \emph{input} graph $G = (V(G), E(G))$.
 All graphs are assumed to be simple.
-A subgraph is an injection $f:V(H) \to V(G)$ such that $\forall (u,v) \in E(H)$, $(f(u), f(v)) \in E(G)$.
-The problem of subgraph counting is to determine the number of distinct maps upto $H$-automorphisms, which is denoted $\Sub{G}{H}$.
+We use $\Sub{G}{H}$ to denote the problem of computing the number of (not necessarily induced) subgraphs of $H$ in $G$, that is, the number of subgraphs of $G$ isomorphic to $H$.

 If the pattern is part of the input, this problem becomes $\mathbb{NP}$-hard, as it subsumes subgraph isomorphism.
 Often, one thinks of the pattern $H$ as fixed, and running times are parameterized in terms of the properties (like the size) of $H$.
 Let us set $n = |V(G)|$ and $k = |V(H)|$.
-There is a trivial brute-force $O(n^k)$ algorithm, but we do not expect $n^{o(k)}$ algorithms for general $H$~\cite{DaJo04}.
-This is because $k$-clique counting is $\#W[1]$-hard when parameterized by $k$.
+There is a trivial brute-force $O(n^k)$ algorithm, but we do not expect $O(n^{k-\eps})$ algorithms for general $H$ for some constant $\eps> 0$~\cite{DaJo04}.

 The rich field of subgraph counting focuses on restrictions on the pattern or the input, under which non-trivial algorithms and running times are possible~\cite{ItRo78,AlYuZw97,BrWi99,DrGr00,DiSeTh02,DaJo04,BoChLo+06,CuDeMa17,Br19,RoWe20}.
-Given the practical importance of subgraph counting, this is a special focus on linear time (or small polynomial) running times.
+Given the practical importance of subgraph counting, there is a special focus on linear time (or small polynomial) running times.